-We will be requesting cleaning protocols for frequently touched surfaces (e.g., handrails, seatbacks) at least twice daily.
-There will be alcohol-based hand sanitizer available on vehicles.
+Transport Canada's recently issued Federal Guidance for School Bus sanitizer available on vehicles.
 Physical and visual cues may be used on school vehicles to reinforce health and safety measures (e.g., seat markers on the bus to indicate how students may safely observe physical distancing).
-Physical distancing should be maintained during loading and unloading through specific measures (e.g., seating arrangement fills bus back-to-front or front-to-back to reduce student interaction).
+Physical distancing will be maintained during loading and unloading through specific measures (e.g., seating arrangement fills bus back-to-front or front-to-back to reduce student interaction).
 We encourage active forms of travel or private transportation by parents and caregivers when possible.
 If car-pooling, please consider using masks in the car.